EchungYang/Learningisfun.github.io/index.md

 All information gathered will be kept strictly confidential and only used for research purposes.
 We store the data using random ID numbers so that the data cannot be linked back to you or your family.
 The data will be stored on secured electronic files or in a locked cabinet in the Faculty of Education, and it will be accessible only by the PI and the lead researcher for this study (Yiqiong Yang).

 ### __4. Will there be any form of incentives?__
 You will have a chance to win a prize draw of up to £50 for participation.
+However, you will be informed after the data collection process has done, which can take months.

 This study was reviewed by the University of Cambridge Faculty of Education ethics panel.
 Please do not hesitate to contact us if you have any questions or concerns you would like to discuss.